 Leisure Village Lifestyle

 Arts and crafts enthusiasts enjoy participating in clubs like ceramics, quilting, oil painting or jewelry making.
-There are many card and game clubs that include bridge, pinochle, Mah Jongg, bingo, and billiards.
-Music and theatrical clubs include dance clubs, music lover s group and karaoke nights.
-Sports and fitness enthusiasts can partake in Yoga, bocce ball and walking club.
-There is something for every interest or hobby at Leisure Village.
+There are also several card and game clubs, including bridge, pinochle, Mah Jongg, bingo, and billiards.
+Music and theatrical clubs include dance clubs, music lovers groups and karaoke nights.
+Sports and fitness enthusiasts can partake in yoga, bocce ball, and walking club.

 Leisure Village Amenities